 - 7 minutes

 - Your robot will be placed at the centre of a flat wooden course measuring approximately 122cm by 122cm with walls 30cm high.
 A picture of the course is shown at the top of the page and an animation can be seen above or on YouTube.

-- A 24cm-radius quarter-circular zone will be marked out in each corner.
+- A 10cm-deep zone will be marked out extending from the coloured wood.

 - The floor and walls of the course itself will be painted a uniform colour (black) to aid with colour separation.

 - A partial “calibration course” will be available on the day so that you can calibrate your sensors/camera to the lighting conditions.

 - For lighting, we are exploring the option of placing the course inside one of the lecture theatres to ensure that the course is evenly lit.
 Alternatively, diffused 10W lamps will be placed halfway along each wall.
 They will be suspended 60cm above the floor and will point towards the corners of the course.